forumone/wp-cfm/README.md

 #### Is that it?

 Almost!
 WP-CFM automatically handles configuration within the `wp_options` table.
 If your plugin stores settings elsewhere, then you'll need to use the above `callback` parameter to tell WP-CFM how to properly import (Pull) the configuration into the database.
-See below:
+It accepts a function name (string) or method (array).

 ```php
 /**